prof-rossetti/georgetown-opim-243-201901/notes/python/installation.md

 # Installing Python and Pip

-Before you can execute Python programs on your machine, you need to install the Python command-line utility.
-In the recent past, there has been a movement from Python version 2 (2.x) to Python version 3 (3.x) and there is still some lingering awkwardness as a result.
-Previous semesters have accommodated both versions of Python, but this semester we are going to be exclusively using Python 3.x, specifically 3.6.x.

-When you install Python, you also get Pip.
-Pip is a command-line utility for installing third-party Python packages.
-We will primarily be using a different tool for this purpose, but more on package management later.
+Before you can execute Python programs on your computer, you'll first need to install the Python command-line utility.
+When you install Python, you also get Pip, which is a command-line utility for installing third-party Python packages.

+Over the past few years there has been a shift in the community from Python Version 2 to Python Version 3.
+This semester we will be using Python 3, exclusively.
+We might use different versions of Python 3, depending on the third-party packages we need to use.
+The `conda` command-line utility will help us manage our installation of the python programming language and its third party packages.

+Before proceeding, please take a moment to [install and get familiar with `conda`](/notes/anaconda/README.md).

+> NOTE: Running `python` and `pip` commands from your terminal will show you information about any global installations of Python which may exist on your computer.
+Because we are using project-specific versions of Python and Pip which are managed by Anaconda, we usually want to be running these commands from inside an Anaconda virtual environment.
+Doing so will tell us about our project-specific installation of Python.

 ## Detecting Installations

-First thing's first.
-Let's see if Python is already installed on your machine:
+To see if Python is already installed on your machine:

 ```sh
 # Mac Terminal: